timeplus-io/docs/docs/functions_for_agg.md

 `moving_sum(column)` returns an array with the moving sum of the specified column.
 For example, `select moving_sum(a) from(select 1 as a union select 2 as a union select 3 as a)` will return [1,3,6]

+### any

+`any(column)` Selects the first encountered (non-NULL) value, unless all rows have NULL values in that column.
+The query can be executed in any order and even in a different order each time, so the result of this function is indeterminate.
+To get a determinate result, you can use the `min` or `max` function instead of `any`.

+### last_value

+`last_value(column)` Selects the last encountered value.